efnats/chiagarden/gardenmount/README.md

 ### Usage

-Copy the systemd services to their directories and start/enable the service
+Copy the systemd services to their directories and start/enable the service or use the provided `install.sh` in the main folder
 ```bash
 sudo cp garden-mount.service /etc/systemd/system/
 sudo cp gardenmount /usr/local/bin/